Khalid Bazzi

 Khalid Ahmad Bazzi (خالد أحمد بزي; March 15, 1969 – July 29, 2006) was a Lebanese military commander in Hezbollah's military wing, the Islamic Resistance in Lebanon.
 In the 2006 Lebanon War, he was commanding officer in the battles of Maroun ar-Ras and Bint Jbeil.
-The heavy Israeli casualties and lack of progress of its army in these two battles is widely seen as the main cause of the Israeli failure in the war.

 Early life

 Bazzi was born in the town of Bint Jbeil in South Lebanon.
 He joined Hezbollah as a teenager, and fought against the Israelis in the South Lebanon conflict in Israeli-occupied southern Lebanon.

 Bazzi was thirteen years old in 1982 when the 1982 Lebanon War broke out and his hometown was occupied by Israel for the third time in his lifetime (Bint Jbeil was occupied in Operation Cauldron 4 Extended in 1972 and Operation Litani in 1978).
 This time the Israelis would occupy the area for 18 years.
 The Shiite population of Southern Lebanon had suffered during the years of fighting between the Palestinian guerrillas and Israeli military since the 1970s.
 Many residents of South Lebanon felt an initial relief after the Palestinian guerrillas where pushed back from the area.
 This feeling soon turned sour when it became clear that the Israelis were there to stay.
 An armed resistance developed, this time among the Shiite population of South Lebanon that constituted the majority population in the area.

 Bazzi thus grew up under the Israeli occupation.
 Some of his relatives had previously been active in the Palestine Liberation Organization (PLO).
 Bazzi and his friends soon became sympathetic or even active in the emerging Islamic Resistance.